TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 4/1 Corinthians 4.15.md

 ---

-For though ye have ten thousand tutors in Christ, yet [have ye] not many fathers; for in Christ Jesus I begat you through the gospel.
+For though you have ten thousand tutors in Christ, yet not many fathers.
+For in Christ Jesus, I became your father through the Good News.